This is the multi-page printable view of this section. Click here to print.

 | Old Image |

-Set the image tag (digest) deletion policy
+Setting the image tag (digest) deletion policy

 To set the image tag (digest) deletion policy, follow these steps.

-Image tag (digest) deletion policy test
+Testing image tag (digest) deletion policy

 To test the image tag (digest) deletion policy, follow these steps.